sprestridge/sprestridge.github.io/_posts/2024-02-24-Asset-Management-Funding.md

 ## Lack of maintenance funding is a serious problem

 The city of Pittsburgh, in the aftermath of the Fern Hollow Bridge collapse, stood up a Bridge Asset Management Program.
 Similar to any agency managing a large portfolio of constructed assets, the city is **extremely underfunded for maintenance & repair**.
 The [Bridge Asset Management Program Overview](https://apps.pittsburghpa.gov/redtail/images/24121_Bridge_Asset_Management_Program_-_Overview.pdf) indicates **annual routine maintenance reeds of $9.75M** across activities like cleaning & washing, deck joint repair/replacement, painting, crack sealing & patching, and deck overlays across an inventory of 99 vehicular and 47 pedestrian bridges.

-Current maintenance funding:
+### Table 1: 2021 - 2024 Annual Maintenance funding, Pittsburgh Bridge Program

 | year | funding |
 |:-----|:--------|